StevenChristy/FastNaturalLog/README.md

 ## More Speed

-If accuracy is only needed where 0 < x < 2 then one could eliminate the normalization of x (nx) step and the final step.
+If accuracy is only needed where 0 < x < 2 then one could eliminate Step 1 and Step 3.

 ## Conclusion